rebuildingcode/hardware/README.md

-# hardware
+# The reBuilding Code
-A library of building material objects
+An object library for advanced design and construction.